 Students have responsibility to ensure they are properly enrolled in classes.
-Should you find an error in your class schedule, you have until Sunday, September 10, 2006 to correct the error with your advising office.
-If registration errors are not corrected by this date and you continue to attend and participate in classes for which you are not officially enrolled, you are advised now that you will not receive a grade at the conclusion of the semester for any class in which you are not properly registered.
+Should you find an error in your class schedule, please refer to the Registrar's homepage for deadlines and procedures to correct errors.
+If registration errors are not corrected by the specified dates and you continue to attend and participate in classes for which you are not officially enrolled, you are advised now that you will not receive a grade at the conclusion of the semester for any class in which you are not properly registered.

 Students with disabilities: University policy 3342-3-18 requires that students with disabilities be provided reasonable accommodations to ensure their equal access equal access course content.
 If you have documented disability and require accommodations, please contact the instructor at the beginning of the semester to make arrangements for necessary classroom adjustments.
-Please note, you must first verify your eligibility for these through the Student Access Services (contact 330-672-3391
+Please note, you must first verify your eligibility for these through Student Access Services (contact 330-672-3391